hemmendinger/analysistools/workflows.md

 ## pipenv
 Current workaround for installing local packages: "pipenv run pip -e ." from within package directory.

+Installing from git repositories:
+- Pass URL, with all prefixes and suffixes, in quotes to "pipenv install"
+- Prefix URL with "git+"
+- Suffix URL with "#egg=PACKAGE_NAME"
+- Might need to install package in "editable" mode (use -e) to avoid some errors and issues

 ## Python requests library
 "All exceptions that Requests explicitly raises inherit from requests.exceptions.RequestException.